Mariu7/faceRecognition-Frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About this project
-This is only front-end oof aplication.
+This is only front-end of aplication.
 Later on link to back-end of application will be included.

 This application is using clarifi API for facerecognition.